Pana

 Pana Coal Company Mine No. 1 was, as its name suggests, the first to exploit coal.

-Mine operators in Pana did what their fellow capitalists were doing in Virden: seeking cheaper African American labor from Alabama as scabs.
-Two hundred of them arrived by train on August 24, 1898.
+Mine operators in Pana did what their fellow capitalists were doing in Virden in response to the strike: seek cheaper African American labor from Alabama as scabs.
+Two hundred African Americans arrived by train on August 24, 1898.
 As at Virden, the coal operators built a stockade to protect the scabs.
-And, as at Virden, the scabs claimed to have no knowledge that they were being recruited to break a strike.
+And, as at Virden, the scabs seemed to have no knowledge that they were being recruited to break a strike.
 By October 4, 1898 at least seven hundred African Americans were in Pana, along with their families in many cases.
-Racial animosity ran high with prejudice furthered by in-group African American behavior regarded as unacceptable by the white population, such as excessive drinking, brawling, and liberal conduct among the black women.
-Had the scabs been white, they also would not have been welcome by the white striking miners of Pana.
+Racial animosity ran high with prejudice furthered by in-group African American behavior regarded as unacceptable by the white population, such as (reputedly) excessive drinking, brawling, and liberal conduct among the black women.
+Had the scabs been white, they also would not have been welcome by the striking white miners of Pana.

-Notwithstanding their poor pay and miserable working conditions, most of the African American miners remained.
-The white non-mining population was hostile to them as well.
+Notwithstanding their poor pay and miserable working conditions, most of the African American miners remained in Pana.
+The non-mining white population was hostile to the black miners as well.
 Racist language was rife on the street and in newspapers and city meetings.

 Striking miners began to capture coal operators.
 Appeals for state troops were made to Springfield, but without success.
 As the strike simmered some coal operators mobilized their own armed force, to which the striking miners objected.
 The mayor closed the saloons.
-Tensions continued to rise as the UMW sought to legally close the non-compliant mines and African American miners continued to work.
-Mass encounters began to take place on the street between white and African American miners.
+Tensions continued to rise as the UMWA sought to legally close the non-compliant mines and African American miners continued to work.
+Mass encounters began to take place on the street between white and black miners.
 Finally, on September 28, 1898 an actual armed battle took place.
 State troops arrived to try to maintain order.
-Meanwhile, the “Battle of Virden” was happening on October 12, 1898.
 In Pana there were more shootings between African Americans and white miners.
+Meanwhile, the “Battle of Virden” was happening in Virden on October 12, 1898.

 The strike continued into 1899 with street violence and legal suits back and forth.
 The state troops began to be removed in mid-January.
 Well into March there were fights and deaths, including black on black.

 On April 10, 1899 the event known as the Pana Riot broke out, having been boiling into existence for many months.
 There was general shooting on both sides but the number of dead remains uncertain.
-The figure is not believed to be large.
 In addition to African American versus white striking miner violence, businesses were attacked.
 Many Pana residents are reported to have fled.
 White union miners organized in squads to look for African Americans fleeing the scene.

-LISTEN TO HISTORIAN KEVIN CORLEY’S FASCINATING ACCOUNT OF PANA’S TROUBLES IN THIS AUDIO FILE: https://uofi.box.com/s/rnby9k7pbp41fi3ln5aynnilynwpzy8e
+LISTEN TO HISTORIAN KEVIN CORLEY’S FASCINATING ACCOUNT OF PANA’S TROUBLES IN THIS AUDIO FILE: CLICK

-In the end we might conclude that ultimate blame lay with the coal operators who refused to abide by the UMW national wage scale and refused any compromise, seeking instead to use cheaper non-union labor.
+In the end, we might conclude that ultimate blame lay with the coal operators who refused to abide by the UMWA national wage scale and who refused any compromise, seeking instead to use cheaper non-union labor.
 All sides engaged in violence in those months: the militia of the coal operators, the African American scabs, the white unionized miners.

 With the riot over, a scheduled ordinary municipal election occurred in which African American men voted (this was before the Nineteenth Amendment of 1920).
 The pro-union candidate won.
 And the last soldiers again left Pana, on June 26, 1899.
 On October 10, 1899 a settlement between union mines and the coal operators was definitively resolved in favor of the miners.

-The reputation of Pana, as a town, was severely damaged by the strike, which was widely reported.
-People in neighboring towns stopped coming to Pana in fear of violence, whether as individuals or as school members.
+The reputation of Pana, as a town, was severely damaged by the widely reported strike.
+People in neighboring towns stopped coming to Pana in fear of violence.
 Moreover, African Americans were driven from Pana, by threat, coercion and inducement.
 Pana retained a strong feeling against African Americans for decades and it became a classic sundown town in which African Americans were unwelcome to reside.
-Pana is still a white town (more than 95%).
+Pana is still an overwhelmingly white town (more than 95%).